steren/litestream-cloud-run-example/README.md

 Litestream & Cloud Run example
 ===========================

-**Important:** Litestream currently **does not work well** on automatically scaled platforms like Cloud Run because it expects a maximum of one instance.

 This repository provides an example of running a Go application in the same container as Litestream by using the built-in subprocess execution.
 This allows developers to release their SQLite-based application and provide replication in